romajs/cronit/README.md

   --help            Show this message and exit.

 Commands:
-  update  Update all cronit schedules
+  sync  Update all cronit schedules
 ```

 ## Execution